Kama-Kama Line: History

-One major issue with the project is that there is a difference in track gauge between the Tokyu Tamagawa Line, which uses 3 ft 6 in gauge, and the Keikyu Airport Line, which uses standard gauge.
-Ota City's proposal to address this issue called for the line to initially terminate at Keikyu Kamata, allowing same-station transfers between Tokyu and Keikyu trains at Kamata, and then to eventually offer through service to the Airport Line either by using Gauge Change Trains or by upgrading the Airport Line to dual gauge.

 Although the Tokyo metropolitan government indicated skepticism about the need for the line, Ota has promoted its construction to national government officials.
 A study released by Ota in December 2015 estimated the economic impact of the line at around 239 billion yen, of which construction impact would account for around 184 billion yen and passenger consumption impact would account for around 54 billion yen.

 The Ota and Tokyo governments agreed in 2022 to divide the cost of the line, aiming to commence operation in 2035.
 As of 2022, the estimated project cost was 136 billion yen, and it was projected that the line would turn a profit after 17 years of operation.
 A third sector operating company, Haneda Airport Line, was founded in October 2022 with investment from Ota City and Tokyu.
+Tokyu applied for government approval of the new line in January 2025, at which point the project cost was estimated at approximately 125 billion yen.